juliawang105/learn-it/README.md

 	* Users can login in to see their created decks and saved decks for future studying.
 * Decks
 	* Decks index page displays all decks created by users but deleting ability is restricted to deck creators only.
 	* Deck show page displays all cards associated with the specific deck.
 	* Logged in users have the ability to create and browse decks.
 * Cards
 	* Logged in users can create cards nested under created decks.
 * Studying
-	* Logged in users can study any decks of cards.
+	* Logged in users can study any deck of cards.
 	* Scores are saved and calculated in real time to help users track their mastery score.
 * Search
 	* Logged in users can search for specific decks according to deck names.

 ### Deck and Card CRUD (Creation, Edit, Update Delete)
-Deck and card CRUD features are done through the usage modals.
-Data is passed into the modals for update functionality so information is pre-filled in.
+Deck and card CRUD features are done through the usage of modals.
+Data is passed into the modals for the update functionality, so information is pre-filled in.

 It is crucial that users do not have ability to edit or delete decks and cards that are not created by them.
 My backend code restricted this access, but I also wanted to eliminate potential errors on the frontend and achieved this by writing code that providing conditionals for the appearance of certain functional buttons.